-He has been the Religious Affairs Correspondent for the Independent, and has also written for the Times, the Sunday Telegraph, the Daily Mail, The Spectator, the New Statesman, News of the World, Vogue, the New York Review of Books, and Salon.
+ANDREW BROWN is a journalist with the Guardian, writing profiles for their Saturday review section and a weekly column for the web site.
+His writing has also appeared in such publications as the Times, the Sunday Telegraph, the Daily Mail, The Spectator, the New Statesman, News of the World, Vogue, the New York Review of Books, and Salon.

-Brown is the author of The Darwin Wars: The Scientific Battle for the Soul of Man and In the Beginning Was the Worm: Finding the Secrets of Life in a Tiny Hermaphrodite.
+He is the author of The Darwin Wars: The Scientific Battle for the Soul of Man and In the Beginning Was the Worm: Finding the Secrets of Life in a Tiny Hermaphrodite.